DSkrzypiec/blogImpl/content/post/mock-go-filesystem/index.md

 using only `DirReader` interface definition.
 I'll leave this implementation in the Appendix to not distract us from main goal which is mocking a *FS*.

-On next two parts we'll focus on implementing `DirReader` interface for actual OS file system using cross-platform [os package](https://golang.org/pkg/os/) and for mocked in-memory Go objects.
+In the next two sections we'll focus on implementing `DirReader` interface for actual OS file system using cross-platform [os package](https://golang.org/pkg/os/) and for mocked in-memory Go objects.
 This pattern, having an interface depending on interface rather then concrete type, is very broadly used despite